TikhonJelvis/RL-book/chapter3/chapter3.md

 So we shall specify deterministic policies simply with the function $\pi_D$.
 We shall refer to non-deterministic policies as stochastic policies (the word stochastic reflecting the fact that the agent will perform a random action according to the probability distribution specified by $\pi$).
 So when we use the notation $\pi$, assume that we are dealing with a stochastic (i.e., non-deterministic) policy and when we use the notation $\pi_D$, assume that we are dealing with a deterministic policy.

-TODO: Show code for Policy and DeterministicPolicy classes
+TODO: Show code for Policy class

 Note that in the previous chapter, the Deterministic Policy we followed when constructing the simple inventory examples was:

 $$\pi_D((\alpha, \beta)) = \max(C - (\alpha _ \beta), 0)$$ where $C$ is the capacity in the store for bicycles, $\alpha$ is the On-Hand Inventory at store-closing and $\beta$ is the On-Order Inventory at store-closing.

-TODO: Show this above policy in code.
+TODO: Show this above deterministic policy in code.
 Also show in code an example of a stochastic policy.

+## Simple Inventory Example with Unlimited Capacity (Infinite State/Action Space)

+TODO: Show the class deriving from MarkovDecisionProcess for simple inventory example with unlimited capacity.
+Do simulations, plot some graphs

 ## Finite Markov Decision Processes